Dicing & Grinding Tapes, Thermal Greases-Gels, Wax Coatings & Films

 Made-In-USA: Dicing For Wafer Dicing And Back Grinding Tapes And Grease-Adhesive For Wafer Thinning Applications

-AIT is the only manufacturer of dicing tapes that can withstand high temperature exposure.
-This unique ability to tolerate high temperatures is further enhanced with unique anti-static highly stretchable substrate.
+AIT is the only manufacturer of dicing tapes that can withstand high-temperature exposure.
+This unique ability to tolerate high temperatures is further enhanced with a unique anti-static highly stretchable substrate.
 UV-release versions with different peel strengths are also available.

 The success of dicing tape is proven with 100% yield without die loss during the dicing process.